DaoAI-Robotics-Inc/daoai_camera_studio_user_manual/docs/source/getting-started/quick-start-guide/index.rst

             See the :ref:`Connecting & Disconnecting Camera` tutorials.
 Check out the connect camera Configuration page to lean how to connect your camera.
             |br|
             |br|
-            For more inforation see :ref:`Quickstart Guide`.
+            For more inforation see :ref:`User Guide`.

    .. tab:: BP MEDIUM